Liupold/dri/README.md

 ### `install-<prefix>.sh`

-* <b>Input:</b> Takes space separated arguments (can be more than just package name, but must be specied in Group file.
+* <b>Input:</b> Takes space separated arguments (can be more than just package name, but must be specified in Group file.
 * <b>Output:</b> #not important

 Example: In line 7 of the group file option `pkg7:extra-option` will be passed as